Žacléř: Economy

 The ceramics factory was founded in 1878 and it is the only factory in Žacléř which has survived to this day.
-Since 1994, the company operates under the name Keramtech, s.r.o.
+Since 1994, the company has been operating under the name Keramtech.

+Transport

+There are no major roads passing through the municipal territory.
+The railway that starts here is unused.

 Sights

-The Church of the Holy Trinity was built by Jesuits in 1677 and baroque rebuilt in 1732.
+The Church of the Holy Trinity was built by Jesuits in 1677 and rebuilt in the Baroque style in 1732.
 The rectory next to the church is a late Baroque building from 1793.

-The Renaissance Žacléř Castle was originally a Gothic castle, which burned down in 1523 and was rebuilt in the 16th century.
+The Žacléř Castle was originally a Gothic castle, which burned down in 1523 and was rebuilt in the Renaissance style in the 16th century.
 It is not accessible to the public.

-In the former Jan Šverma Mine there is the Mining Open-air museum Žacléř.
+There is the Mining Open-air Museum Žacléř in the former Jan Šverma Mine.
 It focuses on the mining equipment and history of mining in Žacléř, and on paleontological findings uncovered during mining.
 The history of the town and a porcelain collection are shown in the Town Museum.